Training for The Allianz Surrey Classic Bike Ride 2018

 The helmet should sit squarely on the top of your head, not tilted forwards or backwards.
 A good bike shop will have a mirror so that you can check the position of the helmet on your head and the staff should be able to help you adjust it to fit perfectly.
 Straps must be tightened so that the helmet doesn’t wobble on your head and fits without feeling tight or uncomfortable.
 As a guide, you should be able to see the front of the helmet if you ‘look up’; just get two fingers between the chin strap and your throat; and feel the chin strap when you open your mouth wide.
 Most modern helmets come with additional foam pads for easy adjustment to ensure that the fit is appropriate for the shape of your head.
 As a general guide, look for a helmet with ANSI 90.4 or Snell certification.
 This identification means that the helmet has passed a minimum safety standard for competition and will normally be suitable for other purposes as well.

-If you haven’t got any, it’s worth investing in a decent pair of cycling shorts which include good padding.
+It’s worth investing in a decent pair of cycling shorts which include good padding.
 Whilst your head is important, 6 hours in the saddle without suitable padding can affect other parts of the body and can soon become quite uncomfortable.
-Specialist cycling tops are also a good investment as they are generally colourful, lightweight and also quick drying should you experience inclement weather.
-Remember Allianz Surrey Classic Bike Ride jerseys can be purchased through our merchandise page, a great memento of the event and your achievement.
+Specialist cycling tops are also a good investment as they are generally colourful, lightweight and also quick drying, should you experience inclement weather.
+Remember, Allianz Surrey Classic Bike Ride jerseys can be purchased through through the online registration system, a great memento of the event and your achievement.